 Initial Mortgage Prequalification

 Mortgage prequalification can be done over the phone or online, and there is no cost involved.
-Mortgage prequalification does not include an analysis of your credit report, or an in-depth look at your ability to purchase a home.
+Mortgage prequalification does not include an analysis of your credit report or an in-depth look at your ability to purchase a home.

-Mortgage Pre-approval - The Important Next Step
+Mortgage Pre-approval: The Important Next Step

 The Difference between Prequalification and Pre-approval

 When you get a mortgage prequalification, it is based solely on information you provide,without a detailed review of your income, assets, and credit history.
-Therefore, the amount we come up with for a prequalification is more of an estimate.
+Therefore, the prequalification amount is more of an estimate.
 It has not been underwritten against our credit guidelines for the mortgage program that will be used for financing.